rednafi/backtick/README.md

 philosophy of keeping the workers stateless and being able to redeploy them without losing any task.

-So this prototype demonstrates an app where you'll be able to register any background task, schedule and cancel it with HTTP calls and it'll work reliably even if you've to restart the workers for deployment.
+So this prototype demonstrates a service that allows you to register any background task, schedule and cancel it with HTTP calls, and it'll work reliably even if you have to restart the workers for deployment.
 For simplicity's sake, `backtick` keeps the scheduling logs in the Redis broker.